Rumpunzel/rpg-thingy/rules/talents/maneuver.md

 ### Bull Charge

-When testing Maneuver with Vigor, everything but Vigor must defend perfectly against you.
+When testing Maneuver with Vigor, all attributes but Vigor must defend perfectly against you.